want your free templates checklist?

-Making templates is one of the best investments you can do to increase your efficiency.
+Making interior design templates is one of the best investments you can do to increase your efficiency.
 Having templates that are pre-made and pre-designed will let you get back to focusing on the design projects that you love.
 Here’s a good list to get you started on what templates you can make to make the running of your projects and practice easier.

 Note: These project templates are organised in the general structure of the RIBA Plan of Work, often used in the UK.

 - Project Proposal template – Having an InDesign document ready to go with all the framework you need to assemble a winning proposal will save you time and keep your professional presentation consistent.

 - Fee Proposal template – You may need a few fee proposal templates, to help accommodate various types of projects you work on.
 Consider a fee proposal that’s a straight design project, a fee proposal that’s design and FF&E purchasing, etc. Essentially, you’re giving yourself a form to fill in to help you assemble a thorough and accurate fee proposal.
 Don’t forget to show inclusions and exclusions as well to make sure the fee proposal is clear.